isralduke/thatbook/23-isaiah.md

 > <a name="45:17">45:17</a> Israel will be delivered once and for all by the Lord;
 > you will never again be ashamed or humiliated.
 > <a name="45:18">45:18</a> For this is what the Lord says,
-> the one who created the sky—
+> the one who created the sky —
 > he is the true God,
 > the one who formed the earth and made it;
 > he established it,
 > he did not create it without order,
-> he formed it to be inhabited—
+> he formed it to be inhabited —
 > “I am the Lord, I have no peer.
 > <a name="45:19">45:19</a> I have not spoken in secret,
 > in some hidden place.